kristofer/data-engineering-6-exercises/README.md

 See [README for Spark Projects](data-engineering-Week7SparkProj/README.md) Save this one as part of next week's Spark Week work.

+## Postgres

+If you do not already have `postgres` on your mac, you can download [Postgres.app - The easiest way to get started with PostgreSQL on the Mac](https://postgresapp.com).
+**Yo!
+PLEASE read and perform the tasks on that Postgres app front page.
+Especially steps 1, 2, and 3!!**
+_if you don't you can count on being teased mercilessly about not RTFMing_ Huh?
+Don't know what **RTFM** means? _Look it up._

+## Spark

 ### A Beginner’s Introduction to Apache Spark: The Why, What, and How